Posted in Uncategorized

 Most of these played out in the Okperi-Umuaro conflict.

 The Okperi – Umuofia conflict adequately illustrates this tendency towards ever widening and damaging escalations in conflict when a conflict is not resolved in its early phases.
-The story line is simple.
-The story is told in a manner that is racy but has all the qualities of “vraisemblance” and realism.
+The story line is simple and the story is told in a manner that is racy but has all the qualities of “vraisemblance” and realism.
 A piece of land is in dispute between two communities, each community claiming legitimate ownership.
 Umuaro sends an emissary led by Akukalia to Okperi.
 Akukalia, whose mother comes from Okperi, has already a poor conception of the typical Okperi person.
 This choice of an emotionally and cognitively ill-equipped person to lead such an important peace delegation is a first, critical and enabling condition for conflict enlargement.

 The story is told with the right level of diction, economy and pace.
 No words are wasted and suspense is maintained through gradual exposure and unlayering and unpeeling.

 Could the war have been avoided?
 I think so.
 With the right level of scan and risk analysis, yes and herein lies one major value of this tale of war and peace told by a master craftsman.
+The story even has implications for modern day conflict resolution moves – choose your delegation well and minimise unjustified assumptions during peace talks.